benlk/columbus-data-breach/index.markdown

 [^10]: "[Columbus whistleblower lawsuit violates First Amendment, digital rights group says ](https://www.nbc4i.com/news/investigates/columbus-whistleblower-lawsuit-violates-first-amendment-digital-rights-group-says/)", NBC4i.
 Posted Aug 30, 2024, 06:00 PM EDT.
 Updated Sep 3, 2024, 04:38 PM EDT.
 [Archive.org copy](https://web.archive.org/web/20240913172537/https://www.nbc4i.com/news/investigates/columbus-whistleblower-lawsuit-violates-first-amendment-digital-rights-group-says/).
 [^11]: "[Columbus parking app gives answer on whether data leak impacts its users ](https://www.nbc4i.com/news/investigates/columbus-parking-app-gives-answer-on-whether-data-leak-impacts-its-users/)" NBC4i.
 Posted Aug 26, 2024, 06:22 PM EDT.
 Updated Aug 26, 2024, 06:22 PM EDT.
 [Archive.org copy](https://web.archive.org/web/20240830102823/https://www.nbc4i.com/news/investigates/columbus-parking-app-gives-answer-on-whether-data-leak-impacts-its-users/).
 “For clarity, ParkMobile powers digital parking payments in Columbus via the ParkColumbus white label mobile app and website.
 A white label allows cities the option to display a customized branded experience through ParkMobile,” a spokesperson wrote.
 “To note, no customer data from a parking transaction is shared directly with the city.
 We also have no information suggesting that ParkMobile customer data is involved in the cyberattack on the city of Columbus.”
 [^12]: "[Experian Partner Toolkit]({% link assets/Experian_Partner_Toolkit.pdf %})" provided to Area Commissioners.
 The information here is mostly reproduced on specific pages linked to from [Columbus.gov/cyber](https://www.columbus.gov/cyber).
+[^13]: [Cybersecurity Update October 17, 2024](https://content.govdelivery.com/accounts/OHCCC/bulletins/3bcaae3), from Mayor Ginther: "I am pleased to report that we are making steady progress toward full restoration and, as I shared last week, all of our most critical IT systems have already been restored.
+To help illustrate the speed and scale of our progress, most organizations typically recover from a cyber-attack within 150 days."
+[^14]: [Cybersecurity Update](https://content.govdelivery.com/accounts/OHCCC/bulletins/3b85061), 26 September 2024, from Mayor Ginther: "Work is well underway to fortify and fully restore the systems that were impacted by the cyber-attack we discovered on July 18." ...
+"To date, 70% of the city's systems have been fully restored, while another 7% have been partially restored.
+Our goal is to achieve full restoration of all systems by the end of October."
+[^15]: [Sample breach notification letter](https://www.documentcloud.org/documents/25267854-city_of_columbus_data_breach_notification_letter), filed by Columbus with [Maine's Office of the Attorney General](https://www.maine.gov/agviewer/content/ag/985235c7-cb95-4be2-8792-a1252b4f8318/bb45501f-6f7c-40e1-916c-97cc4079b399.html).
+This letter was found via [Bleeping Computer](https://www.bleepingcomputer.com/news/security/city-of-columbus-data-of-500-000-stolen-in-july-ransomware-attack/).